 1 medium zucchini

 Prepare vegetables first, with a knife and cutting board.
 In a pot (like the Bugaboo Backpacker 2L), heat olive oil to medium heat.
 Add onion and cook for 7 minutes, stirring occasionally.
 Sprinkle in garlic and curry powder, stir on medium heat for a minute until fragrant.
 Add water, bouillon cubes, potatoes, and zucchini and bring to a boil.
 Simmer covered with strainer lid for 20 minutes or until potatoes are done.
 Enjoy with warmed naan bread for ultimate soup experience.

 Winter sports season brings with it grand adventures as well as some harsh weather conditions.
-At the end of a cold day, there’s nothing better than wrapping numb fingers around a hot bowl.
-No matter the winter adventure, a steamy cup of soup tops off any day spent in the mountains.
+At the end of a cold day or a break along the trail, there’s nothing better than wrapping numb fingers around a warm bowl or Backpacker Mug.
+No matter the winter adventure, a steamy cup, or Tiffin vacuum flask of soup tops off any day spent in the outdoors.